eljojo/faircamp-fork/src/manual/topics/05 Supported Formats.md

 - webp

-(*) only when compiled with libvips - you can run `faircamp --version` to see if your install faircamp build was compiled with libvips.
+(*) only when compiled with libvips - you can run `faircamp --version` to see if your installed faircamp build was compiled with libvips.